Your Questions, Answered.

 • Compatible with international operational models where medical oversight is provided remotely or centrally

-• No. All EOD and Counter-IED training delivered by EMS SE Ltd uses inert training aids and controlled environments.
+• No. All EOD and Counter-IED awareness training delivered by EMS SE Ltd uses inert training aids and controlled environments.
 Training focuses on procedures, decision-making, safety, and professional discipline, not live explosives or operational deployment.
+It is important to note, this course is not intended to teach the techniques of disposing explosive ordnance.
+Instead, it focuses on awareness, recognition, risk understanding, and personal safety, enabling individuals to operate more safely in environments where explosive threats may be present.

 • Yes.
 EMS SE Ltd can deliver bespoke training programmes tailored to organisational requirements, including private courses, on-site delivery, and customised EMS or EOD training packages.
 Bespoke options are available in the UK and internationally, subject to feasibility and governance.